 Can an LLC name be reserved?

 If there is a name you want but are not ready to register the LLC, you can file the Reservation of a Business Entity Name (Form SCC631) with the Alabama Secretary of State.
 The name reservation will hold a name for up to 120 days, at the cost of $10.

 Learn how to form an Alabama LLC by reading our step-by-step guide on filing the Certificate of Formation.

 An Employer Identification Number (EIN) will need to be registered for a new LLC.
 There is no cost to get one through the IRS.

-After forming, business licenses and permits may still be necessary.
+After forming, business licenses and permits in Alabama may still be necessary.